xgmitt00-220814/Type1toUnicode/README.md

 * "FontDescriptor entries missing -> skipping"
 * "table Differences does not exist -> skipping"
-* "no ToUnicode but Differences incomplete  -> skipping"
+* "no ToUnicode but Differences incomplete  -> skipping" Obviously, all such fonts increase the "XX fonts skipped" counter in the final statistic.

 6. "no Font objects on the page" happens on pages that contain only images, most commonly in scanned documents.
 You'd need to use an OCR software to extract text from such pages.

 **To sum it up:**
 * In case 1, your PDF was already completely repaired.
 * If you encounter cases 2 or 4, the fonts can be repaired, but additional work on the JSON file is needed.
-* If the script finishes with "0 fonts repaired completely" and there are only cases 5 or 6 in the logs, then you're out of luck.
+* If the script finishes with "0 fonts repaired partially, 0 fonts repaired completely" and there are only cases 5 or 6 in the logs, then you're out of luck.

 **Remember: you should always double-check the output PDFs, even when there are no warnings in the log!** Probably the easiest way is to select all text (Ctrl+A) and then paste it to an Unicode-capable plaintext editor (such as Notepad++).

 ## Analyzing multiple files

 If you want to analyze or repair multiple files at once, you can put them in the same directory as the script and run
 ```
 forfiles /m *.pdf /c "cmd /c Type1toUnicode.exe -p @file -f multi_ascii.json -v"